List of Green Bay Packers stadiums

 The Green Bay Packers are a professional American football team based in Green Bay, Wisconsin.
 Since their establishment as a professional football team in 1919, the Packers have played home games in eight stadiums.
 Their first home was Hagemeister Park, where they played from 1919 to 1922, including their first two seasons in the National Football League (NFL).
 Hagemeister Park was a park owned by the Hagemeister Brewery.
-During games ropes were set-up around the field and attendees either walked up or parked their cars nearby.
+During games ropes were set up around the field and attendees either walked up or parked their cars nearby.
 After the first season, a small grandstand was built and the field was fenced off.
-Green Bay East High School was built at the location of Hagemeister Park in 1922, which forced the Packers to move to Bellevue Park, a small minor league baseball stadium that seated about 5,000.
+Green Bay East High School was built at the location of Hagemeister Park in 1922, which forced the Packers to move to Bellevue Park, a small local baseball stadium that seated about 5,000.
 They only played for two seasons at Bellevue Park before moving to City Stadium in 1925.
 Although City Stadium was the Packers' official home field, in 1933 they began to play some of their home games in Milwaukee to attract more fans and revenue.
 After hosting one game at Borchert Field in 1933, the Packers played two or three home games each year in Milwaukee, at Wisconsin State Fair Park from 1934 to 1951 and at Marquette Stadium in 1952.
 The games were moved to Milwaukee County Stadium after it opened in 1953 and continued through 1994, after which the Packers moved back to Green Bay permanently.